-If you have any SSD from these brands Samsung, Crucial, Kingstone, or Sandisk you can select the program from the list below:
+If you have any SSD drive from these brands Samsung, Crucial, Kingstone, or Sandisk you can select the program from the list below:

-4. Activate the High-Performance Power Plan
+Step 4 Activate the High-Performance Power Plan

-5. Select the OP feature to extend the life of the hard drive
+Step 5 Select the OP feature to extend the life of the hard drive

 there are some steps that must be done when you want to use SSD as your main storage you can apply these steps on your computer or laptop device these settings allow you to get the best performance of it getting the maximum speed you can control the SSD from special software that has been developed by the SSD manufacture this software allow you to control the op feature and more in general SSD can give you a great experience even when you are handling with old laptop or pc you SSD bring it back to life trust me it makes a huge difference